 Plot Point – In the stricter sense, the points in the narrative that mark the transition from one act into the next.

-Reaction at Home – Classically, the hero returns home after the adventure as a changed person, who may or may not be welcomed back into the fold.
+Reaction at Home – In myths the hero might return home after the adventure as a changed person, who may or may not be welcomed back into the fold.

 Resolution – The end outcome of the story, the mirror image of the ordinary world established at the beginning of the narrative, now incorporating the changes to this world and/or the main characters.
 The resolution is effectively the synthesis of the thesis of act 1 merged with the antithesis of act 2.

 Set-up – Foreshadowing is one of the most powerful ways to create an emotional effect in the audience.
-Any item of story information that is strategically dropped by the author to be initially not recognized for its significance (which will be revealed later in the narrative) is a set-up.
+Any item of story information that is strategically placed by the author to be initially not recognized for its significance (which will be revealed later in the narrative) is a set-up.
+See pay-off.